-The polynomial division which involves the division of any two polynomials.
+The polynomial division involves the division of one polynomial by another.
 The division of polynomials can be between two monomials, a polynomial and a monomial or between two polynomials.
-Before discussing on how to divide polynomials, a brief introduction to polynomials is given below.
+Before learning how to divide polynomials, let’s have a brief introduction to the definition of polynomial and its related terms.

 A polynomial is an algebraic expression of the type anxn + an−1xn−1+…………………a2x2 + a1x + a0, where “n” is either 0 or positive variables and real coefficients.

-The highest power of x in the above expression is known as the degree of the polynomial.
+The highest power of x in the above expression, i.e. n is known as the degree of the polynomial.

 If p(x) represents a polynomial and x = k such that p(k) = 0 then k is the root of the given polynomial.